artipie/benchmarks/loadtests/README.md

 ## JFR and debugging support

-JFR recording for running artipie docker container could be accomplised via remote JMX connections.
+JFR recording for running artipie docker container could be accomplished via remote JMX connections.
 Both, `artipie-docker.sh` and `monitoring/client` open port `9999` for JMX connections to artipie container.
 Java debugger could be attached via 8000 port.
 JMX connections for JFR recording were tested with `JDK Mission Control v8.2.1` for Linux and Windows (native docker inside WSL2).

 ## Datasets